Dani-97/clip_imagesearch_azure_telegram_bot/README.md

 - The Azure Client for CLI that you can install following <a href="https://learn.microsoft.com/en-us/cli/azure/install-azure-cli">this guide</a>.
 - The Azure Functions Core Tools that you can install following <a href="https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-python">this guide</a>

+> SUGGESTION: if you wish, you have a Dockerfile in the root directory of this repo.
+This image includes the Azure CLI client and the Functions Core Tools.
+You will be able to connect with it via SSH.

 ## First step: Creating a Telegram Bot

 I will not explain how to do it here, because I have already done it <a href="https://github.com/Dani-97/clip_imagesearch_aws_telegram_bot">in this repo</a> and there are many tutorials available online of how to do it.
 All I can say is **"store the TOKEN of the bot you have created, because you will need it later"**.